mdditt2000/kubernetes-1-18/cis 1.12/QuickStartGuide.md

 ## Deploy flannel for Kubernetes

 Add the BIGIP device to the flannel overlay network.
-Find the flannel Annotations
+Use kubectl describe nodes to find the flannel Annotations

 ```
 flannel.alpha.coreos.com/backend-data: {"VtepMAC":"0a:de:a8:5e:00:3f"}